 Students are responsible for fulfilling the requirements of both majors as well as any special general education requirements in the majors.

 Withdrawal from Courses

 Part-time students pay tuition for each credit for which they are registered.
-If they drop/withdraw from a course within the refund deadlines, they will receive the appropriate refund as indicated on the academic calendar inside the front cover of the registration booklet.
+If they drop/withdraw from a course within the refund deadlines, they will receive the appropriate refund as indicated on the academic calendar.
 Full-time students are eligible for a refund only if they withdraw from school.
 The refund deadlines for fulltime students can also be found in the academic calendar.